emilymnl/Web-based-syntax-grammar-explorer/README.md

 # Parse Tree Explorer

-Eclipse IDE 2020-03 R Package
+Eclipse IDE for RCP and RAP Developers
+Version: 2020-03 (4.15.0)

 ## What is it?
 Web application that lets users explore syntax/grammars and see the visualized parse tree.